lich4/JBDev/README.md

 * For all targets, set `THEOS_PACKAGE_SCHEME` in `Build Settings` to `roothide`
 * Set `Preprocessor Macros` in `THEOS_PACKAGE_SCHEME_ROOTHIDE`
 * For tweak target, link `libroothide.tbd`

+## Debugging the tweak alone

+See JBDevTweakTest for details.
+JBDev can used to debug any app, as well as debug the tweak injected to app from source-level, the process is as follows:
+* Setup an empty app target with the same BundleID as the target App(`FakeApp`)
+* Perform packaging & installing & debugging with Xcode, and JBDev will skip installing `FakeApp`
+* Start debugging after target app spawned

+> Set up `FakeApp`
+* File - New - Target - iOS - App

+> Prepare files
+* Add entitlement plist files to the target sourcecode directory for each target
+* Put `jbdev.build.sh` to the same directory level of `.xcodeproj`
+* Put`jbdev.plist` to the same directory level of `.xcodeproj`, and set `type` to `jailbreak`

+> Configure `Build Settings`
+* Add `CODE_SIGNING_ALLOWED` to project and set to NO
+* Add `JBDEV_PACKAGE` to the target and set to YES
+* Add `JBDEV_NO_COPY` to `FakeApp` to prevent JBDev from installing itself

+> Configure `Build Phase`
+* Add `Run Script` to all targets as the last phase，and set the content to `bash jbdev.build.sh`

+> Notice
+* `SpringBoard` is not of app type, and cannot be debugged in this way
+* Logos is not supported by JBDev, since Xcode do not support breakpoints in non-source files.

 ## TrollStore development demo